cornuwel/blog/_posts/2023-05-21-jekyll-and-github-pages.md

 layout: post
 title:  "Hosting a Website for Free: Using Jekyll and GitHub Pages"
 date:   2023-05-21
-categories: blogging website hosting free
+tags: blogging website hosting free
 ---

 ![A relaxed writer](/assets/jekyll-github.png)